ashtoshsharansrivastava/NeuroTrack/README.md

 sketch.cpp: The main C++ firmware that runs on the Pico.

-mpu6050.c & mpu6050.h: A simple library to read data from the MPU6050 sensor.

 diagram.json: Defines the hardware components (Pico, MPU6050) and their connections.

 CMakeLists.txt: The build configuration file that tells Wokwi how to compile the C++ code and link the necessary libraries.